-Quality content– quality content for SEO is valuable content for your target audience, shareworthy, good keywords, not duplicate content, and no spelling and grammar errors.
+Quality content– quality content is valuable content for your target audience, shareworthy, good keywords, not duplicate content, and no spelling and grammar errors.

 Meta Description – A website’s meta description is the first few sentences that will appear in search results under your website’s name.
 They should include relevant keywords and do NOT overstuff them.